GioBonvi/GoogleContactsEventsNotifier/README.md

 From this moment on you will always receive an email before any of your contacts' birthday (You should have set how many hours before at the beginning).

 ### Bonus (Translation)
-I fyou want to add a new translation of the notifications, open your script, find the line ```var i18n``` and have a look at the structure of the translation object and at the instructions at the end.
+If you want to add a new translation of the notifications, open your script, find the line ```var i18n``` and have a look at the structure of the translation object and at the instructions at the end.

 To add a new language: